alexjercan/crafter-ai/README.md

 - `train.py` A basic training loop with a random agent you can use for your own agent.
 Feel free to modify it at will.
 - `src/crafter_wrapper.py` A wrapper over the `Crafter` environment that provides basic logging and observation preprocessing.
-- `analysis/plot_eval_performance.py` A simple script for plotting the performance of your agent during evaluation (not training).
+- `analysis/plot_stats.py` A simple script for plotting the stats of your agent.

 ## Instructions